szymonhernik/lux-cache-web/README.md

 - [ ] meeting with Kai about the structure (https://excalidraw.com/)
 - [ ] CMS structure
 - [ ] Custom blocks for article contents
+- [ ] TODO: role based access

 ### Not assigned yet

+- [ ] TODO: check how bandwidth is counted if i save articles as pdf on a website (download with basic css styles)
 - [ ] create admin login with full access to page
 - [ ] fix reset password supabase email template (use the one written in the previous lc project)
 - [ ] Make sure to check if you want to copy billing info and address to supabase users table